jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when a person—
   (a) has an attributing interest in a FIF; and
-  (b) calculates their FIF income or loss from the FIF using the accounting profits method or the branch equivalent method; and
-  (c) has calculated FIF income or loss from the FIF on the basis of 1 accounting year (the old accounting year); and (d) wants to change to use a different accounting year (the new accounting year) for the calculations.
+  (b) calculates their FIF income or loss from the FIF using the attributable FIF income method; and (c) has calculated FIF income or loss from the FIF on the basis of 1 accounting year (the old accounting year); and (d) wants to change to use a different accounting year (the new accounting year) for the calculations.
 Commissioner’s consent